MolecularMatch/mm-public-scripts/blog/condition2018/ConditionMigration2018.md

 | DOID | DiseaseOntology -- open source medical vocabulary | **12,498** |
 | ONCOTREE | OncoTree -- curated cancer type ontology by Memorial Sloan Kettering Cancer Center | **627** |

-Additional datasets possibly worth integrating are: **ICD9** and **LOINC**.
-DiseaseOntology contains cross mapping of terms to MeSH, ICD, NCI’s thesaurus, SNOMED and OMIM.
+Additional datasets worth integrating are: **ICD9** and **LOINC**.
+Through DiseaseOntology, we have cross mapping of terms to MeSH, NCI’s thesaurus and OMIM as well.

-All datasets can be easily updated on new releases.
+All datasets are easily updated on new releases.
 The current SNOMED-CT version is [v20170901 U.S. edition](https://confluence.ihtsdotools.org/display/RMT/SNOMED+CT+Managed+Service+-+US+Edition+Release+Notes+-+September+2017).

 ---------